Meet our Exceptional Equines!

-Gabe is one of the newer additions to Exceptional Equestrians, joining the program in September of 2011.
-He is an 17-year-old Haflinger who was donated by Elaine Homeyer.
+Gabe is one of the most recognizeable horses at EE.
+He came to the program in 2011.
+He is an 15-year-old Haflinger who was donated by Elaine Homeyer.
 He has become a fantastic therapy horse.
 His fast gaits with lots of movement are a hit with our younger riders and his strong back allows him to carry a variety of clients.
 He's also REALLY cute!

-King is a 15-year-old Missouri Fox Trotter who joined EE in December of 2011, after being generously donated by Vic Beck.
+King is a 16-year-old Missouri Fox Trotter who joined EE in December of 2011, after being generously donated by Vic Beck.
 King's unique gaits allow our participants to receive different levels of sensory input, as well as develop self confidence and independence.

 King's beautiful, golden coat and patient attitude make him a favorite among everyone he meets!

 Liberty is definitely one of the most attention-catching horses at the barn!
-He is an 18-year-old paint gelding who was donated by program by volunteer Sandy Bailey.
+He is a 20-year-old paint gelding who was donated by program by volunteer Sandy Bailey.
 He is one of our most popular mounts due to his energetic gaits and flashy, paint coloring.

-Flying Colors Mach One or "Mach" is an 12-year-old Clydesdale who was purchased for EE by Cardinals Care and generous EE volunteers.
+Flying Colors Mach One or "Mach" is a 13-year-old Clydesdale who was purchased for EE by Cardinals Care and generous EE volunteers.
 Mach is being trained to be an interactive vaulting horse, and he does a wonderful job carrying some of taller riders.
 Mach is quite beautiful and all of our volunteers and clients can't stop admiring him!